alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/coherence.md

 - Not agreement with the user
 - Not factual accuracy (though it can include it)
 - Not staying on topic alone
+- Not consistency of tone or style alone.
+Coherence is structural, not stylistic

 ## Dependencies